spineo/ansible-aws-instance/README.md

 # ansible-aws-instance
-Launch AWS Instances Using Ansible
+Launch AWS EC2 Instances Using Ansible

-This project defines the Ansible Inventory and Playbook to launch an AWS instance.
+This project defines the Ansible Inventory and Playbook to launch an AWS EC2 instance.
+This project assumes that you already have an AWS account.

+## Create the IAM User

+Before you get started we will need to create an _IAM_ user with the necessary programmatic privileges:

+Under the _IAM_ section ensure that you have defined an AWS user (i.e., _Add user_) and ensure that you attach an existing policy (i.e., _AdministratorAccess_).

+Under the _Summary_ section you can create and download an _Access Key_ (i.e., saved to _accessKey.csv_) which will be used in the configuration for the _ansible-playbook_

 ## Install Ansible